Wedding Photography at Fulham Library

 There’s always one: I love daft moments at weddings, and this chap was happy to send himself up.

-I stood on a chair to take this group shot of the whole wedding party.
+I stood on a chair to take this group wedding party shot.
 The Exhibition Hall at Fulham Library provides ample space for this shot.

-During the drink’s is an ideal time to take any portrait shots that the couple need and I do this at the front end of the hall by clearing some chairs back.
-An usher who knows most of the guests is useful to give me a hand ‘ushering’ people as I needed them.
+During the drinks is an ideal time to take any portrait shots that the couple need, and I do this at the front end of the hall by clearing some chairs back.
+An usher who knows most of the guests is useful to give me a hand ‘ushering’ people as I need them.

 A smaller group shot of the couple with their parents: Incidentally, the door on the right had a ‘Fire Exit’ sign above it.
 I removed it where possible for aesthetics.